dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * [Getting started: Generate JSON or YAML](./Getting-started_Generate-JSON-or-YAML.md)

-This tutorial will use the command-line `dhall` tool to illustrate language features independent of any specific integration.
+You will need to install the command-line `dhall` tool in order to follow along.
 You can install a prebuilt executable for Windows / OS X / Linux from the following release page:

 * [`dhall-lang/dhall-haskell` - Releases](https://github.com/dhall-lang/dhall-haskell/releases)

-> **Exercise**: Verify that you have correctly installed the tool by running:
+> **Exercise:** Verify that you have correctly installed the tool by running:
 >
 > ```bash
 > $ dhall <<< '2 + 2'